Modular resurgent structures: Basics of resurgence and quantum modularity

 In this section, we review the necessary background notions in resurgence and quantum modularity.
-The resurgent analysis of factorially divergent formal power series unveils a universal mathematical structure of non-perturbative sectors involving a collection of numerical data called Stokes constants~\cite{EcalleI}.
-See~\cite{ABS, diver-book,Dorigoni,M-resurgence} for an introduction to the theory of resurgence.

-Modular forms have a long history and are of interest in different fields.
-Generally speaking, they outline the invariant properties of certain $q$-series under the action of the modular group.
-However, there are examples of $q$-series that are not modular forms and yet whose failure of modularity can be described explicitly.
-These belong to the class of quantum modular forms introduced by Zagier in~\cite{zagier_modular}.
-We refer to~\cite[Chapter IV]{wheeler-thesis} and references therein for an overview.
+On the one hand, the theory of resurgence was developed by \'Ecalle~\cite{EcalleI} in the early 1980s to investigate the properties of factorially divergent formal power series beyond classical asymptotics.
+In favorable circumstances, the resurgent analysis of asymptotic series unveils a universal mathematical structure of non-perturbative sectors involving a collection of numerical data called Stokes constants.
+See~\cite{diver-book} for an introduction to resurgence.
+On the other hand, modular forms have a long history that can be traced back all the way to the nineteenth century and are of interest in disparate fields.
+On the whole, the theory of modular forms describes the invariant properties of certain $q$-series under the action of the modular group.
+However, there are examples of $q$-series that are not modular forms and yet whose failure of modularity is somewhat well-behaved and can be described explicitly.
+These belong to the class of quantum modular forms introduced by Zagier~\cite{zagier_modular}.
+We point the reader to~\cite[Chapter IV]{wheeler-thesis} and references therein for an overview.